647-910-5359|Oakville, Ontario

 PRP Therapy in Oakville — Serving the Greater Toronto Area

-Upper Room Pain Clinic offers advanced Platelet Rich Plasma (PRP) therapy in Oakville, Ontario.
-Using the Arthrex Angel PRP system, our board-certified physicians prepare highly concentrated platelet preparations for treating knee osteoarthritis, chronic tendon injuries, ligament damage, plantar fasciitis, and sports injuries.
-Both standard and ultrasound-guided PRP injections are available.
+Oakville Pain Clinic offers advanced Platelet Rich Plasma (PRP) therapy in Oakville, Ontario.
+Using the Arthrex Angel PRP system, our board-certified physicians prepare highly concentrated autologous platelet preparations for treating knee osteoarthritis, tennis elbow (lateral epicondylitis), Achilles tendinopathy, patellar tendinopathy (jumper's knee), plantar fasciitis, rotator cuff tendinopathy, hip pain (trochanteric bursitis), wrist pain and chronic sports injuries.
+Both standard and ultrasound-guided PRP injections are available, with same-week booking through our self-referral program.

-If you're searching for PRP therapy near me, platelet rich plasma treatment in Oakville, or regenerative medicine in the Halton Region, contact Upper Room Pain Clinic at 647-910-5359 or self-refer online today.
+If you're searching for PRP therapy near me, platelet rich plasma injections in Oakville, regenerative medicine in Burlington, or PRP for knee osteoarthritis or tennis elbow in the Halton Region, contact Oakville Pain Clinic at 647-910-5359 or self-refer online.
+Want a more potent regenerative option?
+Learn about our Health Canada-approved autologous exosome therapy using the MCT System.